nschlia/ffmpegfs/README.md

 formats, or transcode files through simple drag-and-drop in a file browser.

-For live streaming select MP4 for best results.
-If video transcoding is not required MP3 will also do.
+For live streaming select WebM or MP4 for best results.
+If video transcoding is not required MP3 will also do, but WebM and MP4 will create better results.
 The OGG encoder is not fast enough for real-time recoding files.

 For installation instructions see the [install](INSTALL.md) file.